 If you ask the experienced chef, you’ll hear that prawns are more delicious, but for the most part, everyone thinks they taste the same.
 They can be used interchangeably in recipes like our easy Thai shrimp recipe here.
 Food & Wine has a good article that talks more about shrimp vs prawns.

 It’s one of those recipes you can make on a whim using random things in the fridge you want to eat before they go bad.

-Next Up: Roselle Juice Recipe – A perfect complimentary drink to help cool you down after eating this spicy shrimp recipe!
+NEXT RECIPE: Roselle Juice Recipe: a healthy liver-cleansing drink to help cool you down after eating this spicy shrimp!